 Resolver queries will be attempted using each component of the search path in turn until a match is found.
 Note that this process may be slow and will generate a lot of network traffic if the servers for the listed domains are not local.
-Note also that queries will time out if no server is available for one of the domains.
-Enter the IP address of a name server the resolver nameserver should query.
+Note also that queries will time out if no server is available for one of the domains. nameserver Enter the IP address of a name server the resolver should query.
 The address must be in dot format, with leading zeros omitted and a period between each grouping.
 See example addresses in Figure 12-1.
-NOTE It is very important that you omit the leading zeros in the network addresses that you enter in the domain name resolver files.
-If you enter leading zeros here, the domain name resolver will interpret the numbers as octal numbers.
+NOTE It is very important that you omit the leading zeros in the networ addresses that you enter in the domain name resolver files.
+If you leading zeros here, the domain name resolver will interpret the numbers as octal numbers.
+You can list un o to three name servers, but you must use a separate

 You can list up to three name servers, but you must use a separate keyword entry for each.
 If there are multiple servers, the resolver will query them in the order listed.
 If no nameserver entries are present, the default is to use the HOSTS.NET.SYS file.